STUDY ABROAD

 APPLYING FOR STUDY ABROAD

-Students who are interested in a semester in Rome should first attend an informational session with our Study Abroad Coordinator, Alexandrea Bartsch (see above for session dates).
+Students who are interested in a semester in Rome should first attend an informational session with our Study Abroad Manager Alexandrea Bartsch (see above for session dates).
 At the informational session, students are given a thorough overview of the program, as well as access to apply.

 Requirements For Admission